pgarrett-scripps/pgarrett-scripps/README.md

 # 💫 About Me:
 I like python and proteomics.
-Graduate Student at The Scripps Research Institute in the Yates Lab.
+Graduate Student at The Scripps Research Institute @ Yates Lab.

 ## Streamlit Tools Hompage
 https://proteomics-tools.streamlit.app/